dgwatkins/wcml/readme.txt

 * Bug fix: extra backslashes were added when translating custom attribute name in products.
 * Bug fix: custom product categories template was not working as expected
 * Bug fix: updating WordPress language packs was not working when using custom locale codes in WPML
+* Bug fix: Variable products returned error in secondary language "This product is currently out of stock and unavailable."

 = 3.6 =
 * Added the ability to edit the slugs of the translated products in the products editor